MEET THE TEAM

 Yaya, Dayak–Bataknese psychologist and lecturer at Palangka Raya University with extensive experience in psychological assessment, education, and public service in Central Kalimantan.
 She holds a Master’s degree in Psychology from Gadjah Mada University and a Bachelor’s degree from Sanata Dharma University.

-Since 2012, she has been a lecturer at Universitas Palangka Raya and currently serves as Head of the Department of Sports Science and Basic Education (2024–2028).
+Since 2012, she has been a lecturer at Palangka Raya University and currently serves as Head of the Department of Sports Science and Basic Education (2024–2028).
 She is also a psychologist and evaluator at the University’s Assessment Centre and Head of Public Relations at HIMPSI Central Kalimantan.

 Yaya is a Psychology Interviewer for LPDP scholarship selections and has long supported POLDA Kalteng’s police recruitment examinations.
 She has presented research at ACSS 2024 and ACE 2022 in Japan and serves as an IOPScience reviewer.
 She is frequently invited as a speaker and trainer for government and community institutions and has served as a psychology expert in the Audit of Stunting Cases in Kapuas District.